Co-created, democratized, healthy, thriving, climate-resilient communities for all in the City of Angels.

 Chief Heat Officer & CEMO Director

-Segura serves a dual role as the City of Los Angeles’ founding Chief Heat Officer and Director of Climate Emergency Mobilization.
-Segura is one of ten Chief Heat Officers worldwide, and the only Latina in the Nation to serve in those respective roles.
-Segura is a thought leader and policy expert in environmental health, public health, and stakeholder engagement.
-She has held executive and leadership roles with public, philanthropic, private, institutional, and non-profit sectors to design, implement, and drive equitable climate policy that promotes healthier and more engaged communities.
+Marta Segura serves as both the Chief Heat Officer and Director of Climate Emergency Mobilization for the City of Los Angeles and is one of 10 Chief Heat Officers worldwide.
+Segura is policy thought leader in extreme heat, environmental justice, climate, public health and stakeholder engagement, and has extensive expertise in leading public, philanthropic, private, institutional, and non-profit sectors to design, implement, and drive equitable climate policy promoting healthier and more engaged communities.

 The climate emergency and extreme heat hazards, coupled with the dire impacts on frontline and historically disinvested communities in the City of Los Angeles, inspired the creation of the Climate Emergency Mobilization Office (CEMO).
 The CEMO, guided by the principles of environmental justice, aligns with LA’s Green New Deal and collaborates with City Departments and Bureaus through meaningful engagement with environmental and frontline leaders and their communities to mitigate climate emergencies such as extreme heat.

 Equitable & Impactful Climate Solutions For All Angelenos

 The CEMO focuses on addressing and engaging the voices of frontline communities and the broader LA community to create a dialogue, and mobilize their voices to create equitable climate policies and initiatives.
 Climate change is adversely impacting frontline communities unequally, and has created historical and direct health and economic threats to our communities of color.
 These communities are the most pollution burdened, health burdened, and have the least access to economic mobility.
 A clean energy transformation and infrastructure investments can bring affordable and subsidized options to fulfill the vision of this green transition for all.